Urban Mobility Lab

 Rocky Mountain Institute is administering the Urban Mobility Lab with the support of central, state, and city governments.
 The Urban Mobility Lab brings together project teams, government officials, and subject matter experts to collaborate on preparing Indian cities for growth in mobility demand.
 RMI India has a collaborative relationship with Rocky Mountain Institute and the two entities have been working together on mobility projects.

 Rocky Mountain Institute with RMI India's support is building a knowledge base of best and emerging practices in urban mobility as a resource for Indian cities.

-We provide tools and analysis to inform city goal setting, decision making, and pilot project identification and implementation.
+RMI with active support from RMI India provides tools and analysis to inform city goal setting, decision making, and pilot project identification and implementation.

 Implementation and Scaling

 After the completion of Solutions Workshops, RMI with active support from RMI India supports the implementation and integration of transformative mobility solutions in the Lighthouse City.
 As we support more individual cities and cohorts of cities, the lessons learned from these projects, as well as the Urban Mobility Lab process, will be documented and shared to inform policy-making efforts and pilot projects in other cities.

 Pune, India - November 6, 2009: A very busy street scene in the business district of Pune, India.
 Pune is the eighth largest metropolis in India and the second largest in the state of Maharashtra.